s0/git-publish-subdir-action/README.md

 define which files should be deleted from the target branch before copying the new files over.

-The environment variable `CUSTOM_CLEAR_GLOBS` should point to the path of the glob file (which can have any name) relative to root of the repository.
+The environment variable `CLEAR_GLOBS_FILE` should point to the path of the glob file (which can have any name) relative to root of the repository.
 **(Note: this is not the root of the `target` branch, the file should be defined on the same branch as the one running this workflow)**